Self-Care and the Relationship between Mind, Body, and Food

 Consider this:

-Stress and overwhelm: In the face of a busy, stressful life, basic needs like proper hydration, nutrient-rich meals, and sufficient sleep are often neglected.
-This disrupts appetite regulation, increases cravings, and makes intuitive eating more difficult.
+Stress and overwhelm: In the face of busy, stressful times, basic needs like proper hydration and sufficient sleep can be neglected.
+This disrupts appetite regulation and increases cravings, making eating in ways that feel mindful and nourishing even more difficult.

 Disconnection from the body: Chronic fatigue, stress, and restrictive eating (i.e. following dieting plans) can all lead to disconnection from internal signals, making it harder to recognise hunger and fullness cues and respond to our bodies in a timely manner.